Document Classifier

 Description: Document Classifier can automatically find class of input PDF, JPG, PNG document by analyzing its content using the built-in AI or custom defined classification rules.

-from ByteScout PDF Multitool desktop app for Windows, you can download it from this page.
+IMPORTANT: the best way to develop, test and maintain classification rules is to use Classifier Tester Tool from PDF.co Document Classifier UI, you can download it from this page.
 Use this tool to quickly edit and test rules on single PDFs and on folders.

 Tools and Guides